Published On

 In order to really understand how to make sense of user data in a personable constructive way we need to go back a few years...

-In 2005 I worked on the design of a statistical analysis tool for the NHS, (at the time it was the worlds largest database of anonymised patient records) it gave real power to doctors to be able to truly cross analyse information and look for trends, causes of illness and disease.
+In 2005 I worked on the design of a statistical analysis tool for the NHS, (at the time it was the worlds largest database of anonymous patient records) it gave real power to doctors to be able to truly cross analyse information and look for trends, causes of illness and disease.

-For example, if a doctor wanted to look for corroborating data and compare on patients with "Condition X" they could group the data and cross reference with many key factors such as: age, location, previous ailments, genetic traits, gender and much more.
-It was an incredibly powerful statistical tool to help doctors focus their research in areas and focus on making a breakthrough.
+For example, if a doctor wanted to look for corroborating data and compare on patients with “Condition X” they could group the data and cross reference with many key factors such as: age, location, previous ailments, genetic traits, gender and much more.
+It was an incredibly powerful statistical tool to help doctors focus on their research and making a breakthrough.
+The key to the tool’s usefulness was that every answer gave you an action on your query and a new perspective on a current line of thought.
+The main thing to focus on here is that you nearly always knew what to do next from the outcome.

 Context is key